 - Americans call before visiting someone.
 It is not an American custom to go to someone's home without being invited or calling before you visit.
 If you are in a host family, please call your host family before you have a guest visit the home to make sure it is OK.
-If making a phone call, please note that the area code for Hawaii is (808).
-Local calls on the same island require 7-digit dialing and if dialing to another island or U.S. mainland, an 11-digit dialing is required (1 + (808) followed by the seven-digit phone number).
+The area code for Hawaii is (808).
+Phone calls with a US phone number require 10-digit dialing starting with the 3-digit area code followed by the seven-digit phone number.
 The emergency number for all health, safety and crime emergencies is 911.
 Dial 411 for an operator to aid with locating a number.
 Dialing "0" will also get you an operator for general assistance. - Often multiple generations live in one home.
 Hawaii is a small island with not a lot of space.
 It is common for two or three generations to live in one house or in homes with large main house and a small attached house called an "Ohana."
 Your host family may have cousins, aunties, or other relatives living with them as well. - It is often cold inside buildings in Hawaii.
 You may find that school, the bus, and other places are colder than you are used to because the air-conditioning is set low.
 You will want to include a light jacket or sweatshirt when packing for Hawaii. - Hawaii has a limited water supply.
 Hawaii had a drought (not enough water) for 5 years.
 Conserving water is very important so most families ask that students take showers or baths only once a day and to limit the time to no more than 10 minutes.
 Laundry should also be done only once a week. - Families in Hawaii often eat rice for most meals.
-Hawaii has a strong Asian influence and it is not uncommon for rice to be available for breakfast, lunch, and dinner.
+Hawaii has a strong Asian influence and it is common for rice to be available for breakfast, lunch, and dinner.
 You should speak with your host family about the foods that you prefer to eat. - Breakfast and lunch are usually self-serve.
 Most people in Hawaii eat the following three meals each day: